Lasseignejk/DC-Notes/Python/25_CSV_and_Pandas.md

       data = csv.reader(data_file)
       print(data)

 `data` is a csv.reader object.
 If we want to actually see the object, we'll have to loop through it.

     import csv
     with open("weather_data.csv") as data_file:
       data = csv.reader(data_file)
       for row in data:
         print(row)

 Now, it looks like this:

     ['day', 'temp', 'condition']
     ['Monday', '12', 'Sunny']
     ['Tuesday', '14', 'Rain']
     [.....]

-Each row has been split into invididual arrays, with each value in its own string.
+Each row has been split into individual arrays, with each value in its own string.

 If you want to just view the temperatures:

     import csv
     with open("weather_data.csv") as data_file: